wso2/docs-ei/en/micro-integrator/docs/references/connectors/google-spreadsheet-connector/get-credentials-for-google-spreadsheet.md

 # Get Credentials for Google Spreadsheet

-To obtain the access token, client Id, client secret and refresh token, we need to follow the below steps.
+To obtain the Access Token, Client Id, Client Secret and Refresh Token, we need to follow the below steps.

 1. Open the [Google API Console Credentials](https://console.developers.google.com/apis/credentials) page.
-You will be prompt to log in to a Google Account.
+You will be prompted to log in to a Google Account.
 Log in to your relevant Google Account.

 2. Click on **Select a Project** and click **NEW PROJECT**, to create a project.
  <img src="../../../../assets/img/connectors/create-project.png" title="Creating a new Project" width="800" alt="Creating a new Project" />